-When requesting a puja please provide information regarding who and what you’d like for your prayers to be directed to.
+When you request a puja please be sure to provide information regarding who and what you’d like your prayers to be directed to.

-Offering to Tara (Drol-chok): This elaborate offering involves creating ritual cakes (tor-ma) and the use of musical instruments.
+Offering to Tara (Drol-chok): Tara is known as a protector who relieves physical, emotional, and spiritual suffering.
+This elaborate offering involves creating ritual cakes called tormas and the use of musical instruments.
 This puja is particularly effective in removing obstacles and fulfilling wishes.

 Gya-thong-pa & Sung-dhu: This puja involves reading the 800 verse Perfection of Wisdom Sutra and the Collection of Dharanis.
 It generates great merit and helps to overcome sickness and other obstacles.